 f3 <- future({ slow_fcn(xs[3]) }) \end{example} Here, the first two futures are created in a non-blocking way because there are two workers available to resolve them.
 However, when we attempt to create a third future, there are no more workers available.
 This causes \code{future()} to block until one of the workers is available, that is, until either one or both of the two futures have been resolved.
 If three or more workers are set up, then the third \code{future()} call would not block.
 On the other hand, if \code{plan(sequential)} is set, then each \code{future()} blocks until the previously created future has been resolved.
 Finally, to retrieve the values of the three futures, we do: \begin{example} v1 <- value(f1) v2 <- value(f2) v3 <- value(f3) \end{example} Although it is common to call \code{value()} on the futures in the order we created them, we can collect the values in any order, which is something we will return to later.

-Continuing, we can generalize the above to calculate \code{slow\_fcn()} on each of the element in \code{xs} via futures.
-For this we can use a regular for-loop to create each of the \code{length(xs)} futures: \begin{example} xs <- 1:10 fs <- list() for (i in seq_along(xs)) { fs[[i]] <- future(slow_fcn(xs[i])) } \end{example} Note how we here have effectively created a \emph{parallel for-loop}, where \code{plan()} controls the amount of parallelization.
-To collect the values of these futures, we can use\footnote{Here, \code{vs\,<-\,lapply(fs,\,value)} is used for clarification but we could also have used \code{vs\,<-\,value(fs)} because \code{value()} is a generic function with implementation also for lists and other types of containers.}: \begin{example} vs <- lapply(fs, value) \end{example} Alternatively to using a for-loop, we can parallelize using \code{lapply()}: \begin{example} xs <- 1:10 fs <- lapply(xs, function(x) { future(slow_fcn(x)) }) \end{example} The same idea applies also to other types of map-reduce functions.
-This illustrates how powerful the \dfn{Future API} is; by combining base R with the two constructs \code{future()} and \code{value()}, we have created rudimentary\footnote{These solutions process each element in a separate future, which is suboptimal if the overhead of creating a future is relatively large compared to the evaluation time.
+Continuing, we can generalize the above to calculate \code{slow\_fcn()} on each of the elements in \code{xs} via futures.
+For this, we can use a regular for-loop to create each of the \code{length(xs)} futures: \begin{example} xs <- 1:10 fs <- list() for (i in seq_along(xs)) { fs[[i]] <- future(slow_fcn(xs[i])) } \end{example} Note how we here have effectively created a \emph{parallel for-loop}, where \code{plan()} controls the amount of parallelization.
+To collect the values of these futures, we can use\footnote{Here, \code{vs\,<-\,lapply(fs,\,value)} is used for clarification but we could also have used \code{vs\,<-\,value(fs)} because \code{value()} is a generic function with implementation also for lists and other types of containers.}: \begin{example} vs <- lapply(fs, value) \end{example} Alternatively, to using a for-loop, we can parallelize using \code{lapply()}: \begin{example} xs <- 1:10 fs <- lapply(xs, function(x) { future(slow_fcn(x)) }) \end{example} This is illustrated in Figure~\ref{figure:future-4workers}, where four background workers created by \code{plan(multisession, workers = 4)} is used to resolve the futures.
+The same idea also applies to other types of map-reduce functions.
+This shows how powerful the \dfn{Future API} is; by combining base R with the two constructs \code{future()} and \code{value()}, we have created rudimentary\footnote{These solutions process each element in a separate future, which is suboptimal if the overhead of creating a future is relatively large compared to the evaluation time.
 This overhead can be mitigated by processing elements in chunks, something that requires more complex code than what is shown in these examples.} alternatives to \code{mclapply()}, \code{parLapply()}, and \code{foreach()}.
-Indeed, we could re-implemented these \pkg{parallel} and \pkg{foreach} functions using the \dfn{Future API}.
+Indeed, we could reimplemented these \pkg{parallel} and \pkg{foreach} functions using the \dfn{Future API}.